bitegarden/bitegarden.github.io/_posts/2024-05-21-new-sonarqube-control-center-version-1-2_en.md

 cover: /img/posts/2024-05-21-new-sonarqube-control-center-version-1-2_ENG.png
 ---

-We are excited to announce a new version of Control Center for SonarQube™!
+We are excited to announce a new version of Control Center for SonarQube&trade;!

 <h2>What is Control Center for SonarQube?</h2>